Below are answers to common questions. Still have a question? Please contact us. We will respond within 48 hours.

 You should replace your guitar saddle if it breaks, or has string gouges so deep that your action is lowered and produces buzzing.
 You might also want to replace your saddle to produce a different tone.

-Guitar saddles are slanted to improve intonation.
+Guitar saddle slots are slanted to improve intonation.
 Thicker gauge strings require a longer scale length than thinner strings do.

 Compensated guitar saddles can improve intonation, but more compensation does not mean improved intonation as guitar builders will factor in saddle angle as well.
 You should typically use the same saddle compensation pattern used from the factory unless you have intonation problems.

 You should cut a bone saddle to fit your bridge slot with 100 grit sandpaper.
 You may need to adjust length, height, or thickness.
 Please see our video for more information.

-A drop-in saddle does not need to be glued to the bridge, whereas through saddles must be glued in place.
+A drop-in saddle does not need to be glued to the bridge, but may still require adjustment to the bridge saddl slot.
+Through saddles must be glued in place.

 Many acoustic guitarists prefer the tone of a bone saddle to that of other materials, particularly plastic.
 However, bone does not produce a universally better tone as each player will have different preferences.